“Your car has failed its MOT.”

 “I’d give that ten minutes”

 There are certain things we just don’t want to hear.
-However, receiving reliable and accurate information, even if it’s bad news, is essential in all aspects of our life.
+However, receiving reliable and accurate information, even if it’s bad news, is essential in all aspects of our lives in recent years.

 When your address data is being verified, you don’t want to be told that a large percentage doesn’t match.
 But sometimes it is what you need to hear.

 Different address validation software uses different methods to verify data.
-How these systems manage the process can look the same, but may produce very different results.
+How these systems manage the process can look the same, but may produce very different results and metrics.

 One of the key issues is the logic that is used within the system.
 Some systems use Fuzzy Logic, while others employ Rules-Based Logic.